Who is a Credit Analyst?

 Analyse

-They analyse a client’s records and financial past to recommend the best repayment plan possible for them.
-This plan should be viable for the client and also profitable for the company as well.
+They analyse a client's records and financial past to recommend the best repayment plan possible — one that is viable for the client and profitable for the company.

 Inform and Educate